Decker87/gdrive-alfred/docs/wishlist.md

 * Support "sheet" keyword (and other file types)
 * Support "old" keyword
+* Support creating new docs
+* Refactor so searcher isn't doing more than searching
 * Score as whole list to inter-item comparison
 * Score list of items according to which contains more of the unique tokens, i.e. having a token that no other item has should be worth more
 * Use full text and maybe some TF-IDF type magic to index on terms unique to each document.
 Requires caching.